Registered Student Organizations

 racial/ethnic, religious, women's interests and sports.

-The Office of Student Life officially recognizes these organizations through an annual registration process.
+The Student Life Office officially recognizes these organizations through an annual registration process.
 Once registered, RSOs can plan and sponsor activities on campus, apply for funding, and participate in events.

 American Institute of Architecture Students: